JuliaGeo/ZarrDatasets.jl/README.md

 ZarrDatasets.jl is a julia package to read [Zarr](https://zarr.dev/) datasets using the native julia implementation [Zarr.jl](https://github.com/JuliaIO/Zarr.jl) using the [CommonDataModel.jl](https://github.com/JuliaGeo/CommonDataModel.jl) interface.

-In the following example data from [Copernicus marine service](https://marine.copernicus.eu/) are loaded using `ZarrDatasets` and a subset is saved as a NetCDF file:
+In the following example, data from [Copernicus Marine Service](https://marine.copernicus.eu/) is loaded using `ZarrDatasets` and a subset is saved as a NetCDF file: